3pcs of LiIon-friendly LDO regulator that replaces 1117-33 commonly found on ESP8266 and ESP32 boardsSold By FairywrenTech

 No country selected, please select your country to see shipping options.

 No rates are available for shipping to .

 Enter your email address if you'd like to be notified when 3pcs AP2114 - LiIon-friendly 1117-3.3V replacement can be shipped to you:

 Thanks!
 We'll let you know when the seller adds shipping rates for your country.

 |Shipping Rate||Tracked||Ships From||First Item||Additional Items|

-Our post is reliable, I haven't had a single package lost yet + you will get a tracking number!
+Our post is reliable + you will get a tracking number!
 Use EMS (priority mail with a courier, will need your phone number) if you're worried about postal services on your end, or need your package delivered quickly.
 I ship packages on business days - otherwise it will just collect dust in the postal office till Monday -, and I'll prepare your shipment as quickly as possible.
-Once I notice your order, I'll get in touch with you through the email you have listed on Tindie and let you know how soon I can prepare your package for shipping, as well as ask any additional questions I might have.
+If there's any problems with your order, I'll get in touch with you through the email you have listed on Tindie and let you know how soon I can prepare your package for shipping, as well as ask any additional questions I might have.